TikTok Hit by European Consumer Group Complaint Regarding Child Safety

 Video App Says Privacy Policies Protect Younger Users

 TikTok, for its part, insists it sticks to all local regulations and laws regarding advertising.
 In Europe, this means a user must have provided a birthdate showing they are at least 13 years old or older, be over the age of digital consent in their own country, and consent to personalized ads via a popup or within the app’s settings.
-TikTok not only has a publicly available privacy policy, but also provides a separate summary specifically for those aged 13-18 in the Privacy Policy tab of its app.
+TikTok not only has a publicly available privacy policy but also provides a separate summary specifically for those aged 13-18 in the Privacy Policy tab of its app.
 Responding, a TikTok spokesperson told The Mac Observer:

 Keeping our community safe, especially our younger users, and complying with the laws where we operate are responsibilities we take incredibly seriously.
 Every day we work hard to protect our community which is why we have taken a range of major steps, including making all accounts belonging to users under 16 private by default.
 We’ve also developed an in-app summary of our Privacy Policy with vocabulary and a tone of voice that makes it easier for teens to understand our approach to privacy.
 We’re always open to hearing how we can improve, and we have contacted BEUC as we would welcome a meeting to listen to their concerns.

-Tragic Case Leads to Increase Scrutiny of TikTok
+Tragic Case Leads to Increased Scrutiny of TikTok

 TikTok, owned by Chinese firm ByteDance, sits top of the iOS App Store charts in many countries.
-It was temporarily blocked in Italy following the death of a 10-year-old girl in Italy after she allegedly took part in a “blackout challenge” on the app.
+It was threatened with a block in Italy following the death of a 10-year-old girl in Italy after she allegedly took part in a “blackout challenge” on the app.
 Following the tragic case, Italy’s data protection agency told TikTok to reverify the age of all users and delete accounts of those aged under-13.